mainmatter/mainmatter.com/src/posts/2019-11-11-why-companies-invest-in-oss.md

 investment into OSS work alongside ongoing product development or infrastructure work.

-As a consulting company, **simplabs** also operates under time and project constraints.
+As a consulting company, Mainmatter also operates under time and project constraints.
 Still, open-source is at the heart of our company's work and besides contributing to EmberJS via our core team engagements, we maintain over a dozen of tools and libraries written in JavaScript and other programming